Pediatric Eye Exam

 Myopia Control

-Many children have a condition called myopia, whose primary symptom is nearsightedness.
-The eyes of a child with myopia become longer over time, which causes distant objects to appear blurry.
-And, if it’s not addressed, myopia often worsens as your child gets older.
+Many children have a condition called myopia, which causes distant objects to appear blurry.
+If it’s not addressed, myopia often gets worse over time and can raise your child’s risk of serious eye issues.

 If our optometrists detect any vision problems or eye health issues during the exam, we will develop a customized treatment plan to fit your child’s exact needs.
 We may recommend glasses, contact lenses, or other treatment options to improve your child’s vision and eye health.